govau/service-manual/content/governing-content/content-lifecycle/signing-off-content/sign-off-template/intro.md

 ---
 layout: intros/intro
-subtitle: Use this brief template to request formal sign off of content.
+subtitle: Use this sign-off brief to request for final sign-off to the approver.
+Ensure you select all the supporting checks as having been done.
 category: Governing content
 ---